Location: Bellefonte, PA

-Compensation is commensurate with experience and qualifications.
+Salary commensurate with experience and qualifications.

-Application Deadline:February 7, 2020
+Application Deadline:October 7, 2020

-Location: 435 Hamilton Street, Allentown PA 18101
+Location: 435 Hamilton Street, Allentown, PA 18101

 Performs a variety of tasks including planning, organizing, directing and coordinating all significant fiscal and administrative functions for the delivery of effective and efficient accounting and financial systems, policies and processes that meet the current and future requirement of the City.

 The Director of Finance works under the supervision of the Mayor and Managing Director.

 The Director of Finance is responsible for oversight of the Finance Department which includes direct supervision of departmental employees.
 Financial services provided by the department include budgeting, accounting, financial reports, investment of city funds, financial policy development, debt management, billing, purchasing, pension fund support, and related functions.